 By late 2018 there was sufficient interest across Australia to set up a national collection network.
 Jenny Cooper, a South African who had migrated to Australia in the 1990’s, took up the challenge, setting up a Facebook page, contacting those who had expressed interest, and creating a map of collection points and some promotional materials.

 The response was amazing, with the network very soon growing rapidly.
 In February 2019 we engaged with a local recycler, Transmutation, in Robe, SA.
-Now there are 500+ collection points spread across every state and territory and 200kg+ of bread tags being recycled every month.
+Now there are 500+ collection points spread across every state and territory.
+We are currently recycling 250kg of bread tags every month, and have recycled a total of more than 13 tonnes recycled to date.
 Recycling of 250kg of bread tags funds an entry level wheelchair, although some cost more, depending on the client’s needs.
+We have funded more than 100 wheelchairs from Australia.

 Since September 2019 we have been registered as a charity with the Australian Charities and Not-for-profits Commission.
 Our leadership team comprises Annalise Soontiens, Ann Tilsley, Jenny Cooper and Jodie Falco, pictured below.